davidesidoti/astrocourse/PROGRESS.md

 - Need to integrate the interactive elements with the main course navigation
 - The Orbit Simulator is computationally intensive and may run slowly on older devices
 - The Vector Field Visualizer may be resource-intensive on older devices due to 3D rendering
+- The Force Simulator's N-body simulations can become unstable with certain parameter combinations

 ## Next Steps